IAMconsortium/pyam/doc/source/_examples/README.txt

 Examples
 ========

-Some examples of `pyam-analysis`'s tools, features, and plotting capabilities.
+Some examples of `pyam`'s tools, features, and plotting capabilities.